 The Economics of Land Degradation

-The Economics of Land Degradation (ELD) Initiative, is a platform for stakeholders from the private sector, science and the policy sector, aiming at a global study on the economic benefits of land and land based ecosystems.
-It highlights the potential benefits derived from adopting sustainable land management (SLM) practices and seeks to establish a global approach for analysis of the economics of land degradation.
+The Economics of Land Degradation (ELD) Initiative, provides a platform for discussion between stakeholders from the policy, science, and private sectors, focused on developing globally relevant data on the economic benefits of land and land based ecosystems.
+It highlights the potential benefits derived from adopting sustainable land management practices and seeks to establish a universal approach for economic analysis of land management.